purna111/git--essentials/README.md

 # git--essentials

-## deploymnt notes
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam in felis vel arcu viverra facilisis.
-Aliquam erat volutpat.

-## staging notes
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam in felis vel arcu viverra facilisis.
-Aliquam erat volutpat.
+some new stuff in here

 ## how to use this repo

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam in felis vel arcu viverra facilisis.
 Aliquam erat volutpat.